mirkosertic/sonardeltareport/README.md

 Minor issues went from 0 to 0 (+0).
 Info issues went from 0 to 0 (+0).

+All values are relative to the last official analysis at Jan 1, 1970 1:00:00 AM
 ```

 This file can be embedded into other reporting mechanism such as pretested commit scenarios.